 Gun violence is a public health epidemic.
-In 2021, nearly 49,000 Americans died in suicides, homicides, and unintentional shootings, with many more wounded.
+In 2022, more than 48,000 Americans died in suicides, homicides, and unintentional shootings, with many more wounded.
 America’s gun death rate is unacceptably high and far above other Western industrialized nations.

 Our nation’s gun violence epidemic is linked to the easy availability of firearms and weak gun violence prevention laws.
 This correlation also holds at the state level: An annual VPC analysis shows that states with higher rates of gun ownership and weaker gun violence prevention laws have the highest gun death rates in the country.
 Conversely, states with stronger gun violence prevention laws and lower rates of gun ownership have the lowest gun death rates in the country.